Building Act 1774: Background

-The Bill was submitted to the House of Commons in February 1774 by Robert Taylor and James Adam as "Joint Architects to H. M. Works", "on behalf of the Builders of London and Westminster", who found the existing legislation confusing and out of date.
+The bill was submitted to the House of Commons in February 1774 by Robert Taylor and James Adam as "Joint Architects to H. M. Works", "on behalf of the Builders of London and Westminster", who found the existing legislation confusing and out of date.

 Title, short title and popular names

 Acts passed by the Parliament of Great Britain did not originally have short titles; the Building Act 1774 was uniquely identified as 14 Geo.
-3, c.
-78. The long title of the Act is:
+3. c.
+78. The long title of the act is:

-The Short Titles Act 1896 (59 & 60 Vict., c.
-14), Schedule 1, gave the 1774 Act the short title the Fires Prevention (Metropolis) Act 1774, but it is more widely referred to as the Building Act 1774.
-It is also known as the London Building Act 1774 and the Building Act of London 1774, and has been informally described as the great Building Act 1774, the Great Codifying Act 1774, and the Black Act 1774 (not to be confused with the Black Act 1723).
+Schedule 1 of the Short Titles Act 1896 (59 & 60 Vict. c.
+14), gave the 1774 act the short title the Fires Prevention (Metropolis) Act 1774, but it is more widely referred to as the Building Act 1774.
+It is also known as the London Building Act 1774 and the Building Act of London 1774, and has been informally described as the Great Building Act 1774, the Great Codifying Act 1774, and the Black Act 1774 (not to be confused with the Black Act 1723).

 Main provisions

-Building Rates
+Building rates

 In order to lay down hard and fast, standardised rules of construction it was necessary to categorise London buildings into separate classes or "rates".
 Each rate had to conform to its own structural code for foundations, thicknesses of external and party walls, and the positions of windows in outside walls.
-For all rates, the 1774 Act stipulated that all external window joinery was hidden behind the outer skin of masonry, as a precaution against fire.
+For all rates, the 1774 act stipulated that all external window joinery was hidden behind the outer skin of masonry, as a precaution against fire.
 It also regulated the construction of hearths and chimneys.

-The Act determined seven types of building construction graded by ground area occupied and value.
+The act determined seven types of building construction graded by ground area occupied and value.
 The four rates applicable to houses predicted the likely social class of their occupants.